MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/what-is-in-the-approval-kit.md

 - Tables in green are the current working version of a Business Approval Process
 - Tables in blue are the related tables that save information about a version of a process
-- Tables in black are the related tables that save transactional information a specific approval process
+- Tables in black are the related tables that save transactional information for a specific approval process

 ![Entity Relationship diagram that shows the relationships between key tables](./media/datamodel.png)